Preziosa7/alx_html_css/README.md

 📄 License
 This project is open-sourced under the MIT License.
-Feel free to copy, adapt and share—but don’t forget to drop a ⭐️!
+Feel free to copy, adapt and share—but don’t forget to drop a ⭐️!S